Matrix Decomposition and Applications: Skew-Symmetric Matrix and its Properties*

-We have proved in Lemma~\ref{lemma:real-eigenvalues-spectral} (p.~\pageref{lemma:real-eigenvalues-spectral}) that all the eigenvalues of symmetric matrices are real.
-Similarly, we could show that all the eigenvalues of skew-symmetric matrices are imaginary.

-\begin{lemma}[Imaginary Eigenvalues] The eigenvalues of any skew-symmetric matrix are all imaginary or zero. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:real-eigenvalues-spectral-skew}] Suppose eigenvalue $\lambda$ is a complex number $\lambda=a+ib$ where $a,b$ are real.
+Previously, in Lemma~\ref{lemma:real-eigenvalues-spectral}, we established that the eigenvalues of symmetric matrices are real.
+Similarly, it can be shown that all eigenvalues of skew-symmetric matrices are either purely imaginary or zero. \begin{lemma}[Imaginary eigenvalues] The eigenvalues of any skew-symmetric matrix are either purely imaginary or zero. \end{lemma} \begin{proof}[of Lemma~\ref{lemma:real-eigenvalues-spectral-skew}] Suppose the eigenvalue $\lambda$ of the skew-symmetric matrix $\bA$ is a complex number $\lambda=a+ib$, where $a$ and $b$ are real numbers.
 Its complex conjugate is $\bar{\lambda}=a-ib$.
-Same for complex eigenvector $\bx = \bc+i\bd$ and its complex conjugate $\bar{\bx}=\bc-i\bd$ where $\bc, \bd$ are real vectors.
-We then have the following property
+Similarly, for the corresponding complex eigenvector $\bx = \bc+i\bd$, its complex conjugate is $\bar{\bx}=\bc-i\bd$, where $\bc$ and $\bd$ are real vectors.
+The eigenvalue equation and its conjugate can be written as:

-We take the dot product of the first equation with $\bar{\bx}$ and the last equation with $\bx$:
+Taking the dot product of the first equation with $\bar{\bx}$ and the last equation with $\bx$: